frontal1660/VanuatuWebForensic/README.md

 ##  :alien: <a name="link-preamble">Preamble</a>

-All CrushFRP log files, from 02/09/2025 to 03/07/2025, has been stored to one unique log file.
+All CrushFTP log files, from 02/09/2025 to 03/07/2025, has been stored to one unique log file.
 This makes analyzes easier.
 <br/>

 Verdict